reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

   return <video ref={ref} src={src} loop playsInline />;
 }
 ```

+By wrapping the DOM update in an effect, you let React to update the screen first.
+Then your effect runs.

 When your `VideoPlayer` component renders (either the first time or if it re-renders), a few things will happen.
 First, React will update the screen, ensuring the `<video>` tag is in the DOM with the right props.
 Then React will run your effect.
 Finally, your effect will call `play()` or `pause()` depending on the value of `isPlaying` prop.